-Sometimes your past due balance is too big to pay all at once.
-Talk to your creditor about spreading the past due balance over two or three months.
+Sometimes your past-due balance is too big to pay all at once.
+Talk to your creditor about spreading the past-due balance over two or three months.
 That way, you can catch up over time.
 Even if your creditor won't formally agree to a plan to get you caught up, you can still send in the extra payments.
 Send as much as you can until you're all caught up.

-Beware, even though you're making catch up payments, your account may not be considered "current" until you're all caught up.
-If you don't catch up before you become 180 days past due, your account will likely be charged-off.
+Beware that even though you're making catch-up payments, your account may not be considered "current" until you've fully paid the past-due balance.
+If you don't catch up before you become 180 days past due, your account will likely be charged off.
 At that point, your account will be closed and the entire balance will be due in full.

 Consolidating your account doesn’t pay it off, per se.
 Instead, you’ve shuffled the debt around so that it’s easier to pay.
 Consolidating the debt does bring your account current and help you avoid charge-off, but you now have a new debt to pay off.

-If you’re struggling with several past due accounts and your debts are overwhelming, you may have to file bankruptcy.
+If you’re struggling with several past-due accounts and your debts are overwhelming, you may have to file bankruptcy.
 It’s not the ideal option, but it may be the only thing that works for you.
 Before you decide to go through with bankruptcy, talk to a court-approved credit counseling agency to find out if there are other ways you can get caught up.

 If you were caught up on your payments, but struggling to make the minimums every week, a debt management plan through a credit counseling agency might work for you.
 Unfortunately, some creditors will require you to bring your account current before they’ll agree to a lower interest rate and payment on a debt management plan.
 If you can’t afford to get caught up, then a credit counseling agency may not be able to help you save your account from charge-off.